fredefox/par-tut/README.md

 ```

 It took 861.4 ms to run.
 One problem with this implementation is that it
-will correctly spark the application of f on the first argument, but
+will correctly spark the application of `f` on the first argument, but
 that value is used immediately afterwards in the call to `(:)` so in
-reality we're gaining not parallelism, but suffering the overhead of
+reality we're not gaining any parallelism, but suffering the overhead of
 creating sparks as can be seen from the benchmark output.

-We fix this in our next implemenation.
-What we really want to do is
+We fix this in our next attempt; what we really want to do is create a
-create a spark for the application of `f` to `x` *as well* as a spark
+spark for the application of `f` to `x` *as well as* a spark for the
-for the rest of the computation (i.e. the recursive call):
+rest of the computation (i.e. the recursive call):

 ``` {.sourceCode .literate .haskell}
 parMap1 :: (a -> b) -> [a] -> [b]